bossbeagle1509/chip_list/README.md

 ## Features

 Creates a list of `ChoiceChips`.
-Also allows for selecting multiple chips at once and exposes some values to use in case you wish to use the widget in sync with others.
+Also allows for selecting multiple chips at once and allows use in sync with other widgets.

 See `/example/main.dart` for an example on how to use the state of the list for updating the state of other widgets.